What’s hidden in your org’s AP process?

 Clearly, the hidden cost of an invoice is much higher than what you see by merely calculating the operational costs of the AP department.
 When many different people are involved it becomes important to look at the total cost of employee time spent on each invoice, and figure out a way to make it as fast and easy as possible for each employee to contribute to the process.

-Companies using AI-based interactive invoice management technology see their invoices approved up to five times faster.
+Companies using AI-based invoice management software see their invoices approved up to five times faster.
 This collaboration-based solution allows AP to retain full visibility into the approvals process at every stage, revealing bottlenecks and other important data that managers need to predict cash flow.

 As you can imagine, when invoices are approved five times faster, that represents a huge time savings on the part of many employees.
 The less time they spend approving invoices, the more time they spend on their actual jobs.
 Learn more about the hidden cost of invoices, and how you can change it in your organization, by talking with a Stampli expert.